Cog-Creators/Red-DiscordBot/docs/install_windows.rst

 To install via PowerShell, search "powershell" in the Windows start menu, right-click on it and then click "Run as administrator"

+.. note:: This is the only time you should use administrator during the
+          installation and usage of Red.

 Then run each of the following commands:

 .. code-block:: none